meegpipe/meegpipe/+meegpipe/+node/+bad_epochs/README.md

 [stat-crit]: ./+criterion/+stat/README.md

-By default `period=0.5` and `dur=1`, i.e. the epochs have a duration of 1 seconds and there is a 50% overlap between correlative epochs.
+By default `period=0.5` and `dur=1`, i.e. the epochs have a duration of 1 second and there is 50% overlap between correlative epochs.

 ## Usage examples